Introduction:

 When I’m not working on data projects, I enjoy writing blog posts to share what I know.
 I aim to make tricky topics easy to understand for everyone.
 Join me on this journey to explore how data can change the way we do business!

-I also serve as the Editor-in-Chief at "The Executive Outlook," where I interview industry leaders to share their personal opinions and add valuable insights to the industry.
+I also serve as the Editor-in-Chief at "The Executive Outlook" where I interview industry leaders to share their personal opinions and add valuable insights to the industry.